stevage/PTV-API-doc/6-3-transportpoisbymap.md

 * `transport_type`        string

-    > the mode of transport serviced by the stop &ndash; e.g. can be either "train", "tram", "bus", "vline" or "nightrider"
+    > the mode of transport serviced by the stop

+    > e.g. can be either "train", "tram", "bus", "vline" or "nightrider"

 * `stop_id`        numeric string

-    > the unique identifier of each stop &ndash; e.g. "2171"
+    > the unique identifier of each stop

+    > e.g. "2171"

 ####While "outlet" objects have the following extra attributes:

 * `outlet_type`        string (limited values)

-    > either "stop" meaning a myki card machine at a station or stop or "retail" meaning a shop of some kind &ndash; e.g. "retail"
+    > either "stop" meaning a myki card machine at a station or stop or "retail" meaning a shop of some kind

+    > e.g. "retail"

 * `business_name`        string

-    > the business name of the outlet &ndash; e.g. "IGA Victoria Harbour"
+    > the business name of the outlet

+    > e.g. "IGA Victoria Harbour"

 ####For each set of locations and clusters, it will also return the following objects:

-* `minLat`
+* `minLat`        decimal number

-    > decimal number &ndash; the minimum latitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)\*\*
+    > the minimum latitude value of all of the locations in the cluster, including those that are not returned (i.e. they are beyond the limit set)\*\*

     > e.g. -37.81959